-This story gave Sarah and I the chance to talk about what it means to be evil, or a bad guy, and how sometimes being a good guy doesn’t stop you from doing bad things, and some bad guys are bad just because of how they’re perceived rather than who they are or what they do.
+This story gave Ashar and I the chance to talk about what it means to be evil, or a bad guy, and how sometimes being a good guy doesn’t stop you from doing bad things, and some bad guys are bad just because of how they’re perceived rather than who they are or what they do.
 Lots of opportunities to explore gray areas!

 Also one of the main characters’ super power is he can summon items from video games and use them in the real world.
 So that’s pretty neat.

 We managed to get home a day earlier than planned (though at about 12:30 in the morning), and it was nice to sleep in our own beds again.
-Sarah’s summation of the trip pretty much does it for me as well: “It was a lot of fun, we saw a lot of cool things and went to a lot of cool places.”
+Ashar’s summation of the trip pretty much does it for me as well: “It was a lot of fun, we saw a lot of cool things and went to a lot of cool places.”